edgelesssys/constellation/docs/docs/getting-started/install.md

 ### Next Steps

-Once you have followed all previous steps, you can proceed [to deploy your first confidential Kubernetes cluster and application](first-steps.md).
+You are now ready to [deploy your first confidential Kubernetes cluster and application](first-steps.md).